gwcbi/haphpipe/README.md

 ##### hp_sample_reads

 Subsample reads using seqtk.
 Input is reads in fastq format.
 Options are the number of reads to sample, fraction of reads to sample (between 0 and 1), and seed.
-Output is sampled reads in fastq format (.fastq).
+Output is sampled reads in fastq format.

 ##### hp_trim_reads

 Trim reads using Trimmomatic.
 Input is reads in fastq format.
 Options are adapter file, trimmers, and encoding.
-Output is trimmed reads in fastq format (.fastq).
+Output is trimmed reads in fastq format.

 ##### hp_join_reads

 Join reads using FLASH.
 Input is reads in fastq format.
-Output is joined reads in fastq format (.fastq).
+Output is joined reads in fastq format.

 ##### hp_ec_reads

 Error correction using spades.
 Input is reads in fastq format.
-Output is error-corrected reads in fastq format (.fastq).
+Output is error-corrected reads in fastq format.

 ### hp_assemble